With Douglas Beasley

 ONLY ONE SPACE AVAILABLE FOR 2017!

-Work one-on-one with Doug to refine your creative vision, focus your photographic talents and advance your artistic and career goals with a Mentorship Program.
+Work one-on-one with Doug to refine your creative vision, focus your photographic talents and advance your artistic and/or career goals with a Mentorship Program.

-Your mentorship begins with a comprehensive discussion, analysis and overview of your skills along with an assessment of personal and artistic development: where you are, where you’ve been and most importantly, where you want to be.
+Your mentorship begins with a comprehensive discussion, overview and analysis of your current strengths and weakness’ along with an assessment of your artistic development: where you are, where you’ve been, where you are headed and most importantly, what are your artistic and photographic goals.

-Three-day Intensive: You and Doug will custom design your time together around your needs and desires for growth based on a holistic approach, examining all aspects of your creative process.
-It can be held at Doug’s office/studio in Saint Paul, MN or at the Trade River Retreat Center, his secluded private NW Wisconsin retreat center, or a combination of the two locations.
+Three-day Intensive Private Workshop: Doug will custom design your time together around your needs and desires for growth based on a holistic approach, examining all aspects of your creative process.
+It can be held at the Trade River Retreat Center, his secluded private NW Wisconsin retreat center, at Doug’s office/studio in Saint Paul, MN or or a combination of the two locations.
 Gourmet, custom-made healthy meals will be prepared for you from fresh organic or locally-sourced ingredients by our own personal chef and served in a casual, relaxed setting.
 Private lodging and all transportation during the workshop are also provided.
-The workshop can also be held at a location of your choice (such as the Badlands of South Dakota or your own home or studio), with airfare and lodging provided by you.
+Models or subjects can also be provided (you would pay nude models directly, if desired).
+The workshop can also be held at a location of your choosing (such as Santa Fe, the Badlands of South Dakota or your own home or studio), with airfare and lodging provided by you.
+A second participant of your choosing can also attend the private workshop with you or you can have the time alone one-on-one with Doug to focus on yourself.

 This mentorship is certain to provide forward momentum for your photographic path.